Ferris State University officials are reporting positive enrollment numbers systemwide for the Spring 2012 Semester.

 “These have been challenging economic times for students and their families,” she said.
 “We are gratified that so many are choosing Ferris to help foster their future success.
 Our students are drawn to the welcoming atmosphere as well as the strength of our academic offerings.”

-Ferris offers more than 180 educational programs, including doctorates, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts and Sciences, Business, Education and Human Services, Michigan College of Optometry, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
+Ferris offers more than 180 educational programs, including doctorates, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts, Sciences and Education, Business, Education and Human Services, Michigan College of Optometry, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
 Ferris also has a University College that provides students with instruction in study skills, reading, career exploration and features an Honors Program.